Monterey Veteran Resource Center - Offers a wide range of programs to address the unique needs of veterans

 Higher Education Resource Guide for Vets & their Families - More than 150 resources to help student veterans and their families overcome the challenges of higher education and career training

 Do you have 50% or greater service-connected disability?
-You could qualify for reduced annual fees for fishing and hunting licenses, as well as a free lifetime State of California Parks pass.
-Find out how here!
+You could qualify for reduced annual fees for fishing and hunting licenses, as well as a lifetime free pass at State of California Parks.

 Interested in a veteran license plate?
-Find out what your options are and how to get one here!
+Find out what your options are for a veteran license plate.

 Pleural Mesothelioma - Provides information and resources and a patient advocacy program for veterans